Beginning Steps To Growing Indoor Bonsai Trees

 For those looking for indoor varieties, look for ones that are tropical and can thrive in the constant warmth of an indoor environment.
 The reverse is also true though, indoor varieties will not do well outdoors, so make sure to pick the right variety for your location.

 For beginners, the Ficus Bonsai is generally considered a good choice.
 The Ficus is an indoor Bonsai, although it can be placed outside in warmer weather.
-Frost will unfortunately kill the plant, so it can’t survive the colder months unprotected.
-It has a good mix of ease of care and flexibility, making it a solid choice for first timers, and is our recommendation for those just getting started with bonsai.
-Don’t feel like this is your only choice though, as there are a lot of other varieties out there.
+Frost will, unfortunately, kill the plant, so it can’t survive the colder months unprotected.
+It has a good mix of ease of care and flexibility, making it a solid choice for first-timers, and is our recommendation for those just getting started with bonsai.

-The Ficus, as we’ve already touched on, is but one type of Bonsai plant.
+The Ficus is but one type of Bonsai tree.
 Don’t feel like you have to grow it, there are a plethora of other options for all levels of growers.
 We’ll also be posting articles on some of the more popular indoor varieties to help you choose.
 Below you’ll find some general indoor bonsai tree care tips that apply regardless of which breed you pick.

 Other Varieties